Find out how to become an accredited provider of initial teacher training (ITT) and what support is available.

 Your first step in the accreditation process is to attend a potential new provider briefing session.

-Contact the NCTL accreditation team if you would like to attend a briefing session.
-Places are strictly limited to 2 attendees per school.
+Contact our accreditation team if you would like to attend a briefing session.
+Places are strictly limited to 2 attendees per organisation.

 When requesting places:

-- provide details of the school seeking accreditation, including address and latest section 5 Ofsted grade
+- provide details of the organisation seeking accreditation, including your address, and latest section 5 Ofsted grade if you’re a school

 We’ll then ask you to submit a business case.
 We will assess it and offer feedback.
 Once approved, you need to prepare and submit a full accreditation bid.
 The business case and full bid should meet the criteria set out in the Arrangements for ITT accreditation submissions document.